zappajs/zappajs/docs/reference.md

 If a handler returns a generator, that generator will be assumed to be an async function and will be passed through `seem` to yield a result.

 Some standard events are generated automatically by Socket.IO: `connection`, `disconnect`.

+    @on event, middleware, ..., handler

+    @on event, [middleware, ...], handler

+    @on event: [middleware,...,handler]

+These form are all equivalent and allow per-event middleware.

+Socket.IO middleware has access to

 ### @helper